 The experience highlights the importance of the achievements made by Ada Lovelace and her impact on current technology, in addition to demonstrating that each of the attendees can be part of the technology.

 Zoe Philpott, accredits an experience of 15 years in the digital world and more than 20 in the field of the arts.
 She created the Kar2ouche virtual educational theater using game technology, her work being awarded seven BETT awards and one BIMA, in addition to being nominated for a BAFTA.
-She has designed a choreography for 4 meters high robots commissioned by Ford, has created a binaural immersive experience to raise awareness about poverty in the world, commissioned by the Nike Foundation and has made an interactive installation for Google, consisting of a Christmas tree of 50 000 LED diodes in the White House.
+She designed a choreography for 4 meters high robots commissioned by Ford, created a binaural immersive experience to raise awareness about poverty in the world, commissioned by the Nike Foundation and made an interactive installation for Google, consisting of a Christmas tree of 50 000 LED diodes in the White House.
 Zoe dedicates herself to update the history of women by combining all her STEAM skills in the «Herstory» project, which begins with the story of Ada Lovelace.
-Zoe combines technology and art to tell stories that attract new audiences. (@zophilpott)
+Zoe combines technology and art to tell stories which attract new audiences. (@zophilpott)